xeokit/sdk/docs/CONTRIBUTING.md

 This project consists of multiple NPM packages, managed in one repository with [Lerna](https://lerna.js.org/).
 All code, excluding Node.js-based tests, is written in TypeScript.
-I recommend using VSCode for linting and type information, which becomes especially helpful when dealing with glTF schema objects.

 After cloning the repository, run:

 ```shell
 yarn install
 ```

-> **NOTICE:** If installation fails with errors during `node-canvas` compilation, you may need need
-> to complete the one-time setup described in https://github.com/Automattic/node-canvas#compiling.

 The project relies on [Yarn workspaces](https://classic.yarnpkg.com/docs/workspaces/) and will not build with npm.
 To build and test all code,
 run: